mautic/user-documentation/docs/configuration/shortener.rst

 Example of setup Bitly plugin
 =================

-1. Install the Bitly bundle from the marketplace or using Composer:
+1. Install the Bitly bundle from the Marketplace or using Composer:

 .. code-block:: bash